 About 85% of the injuries seen each year are related to humans.
 That any of these wild birds are rescued, and rehabilitated, is due to humans, too.
 The Center traces its origins to 1980, when some friends cared for an injured eagle in a local backyard.
 After more birds and more people got involved, the rescue effort found its first home — a dilapidated tool shed on the Sheldon Jackson College campus.
-Today it’s a modern facility and the largest bird treatment center in Alaska, drawing 45,000 visitors last year.
+Today it’s a modern facility and the largest bird treatment center in Alaska, drawing tens-of-thousands of visitors each year.

 Reinforcing the Nest

 Your visit to the Alaska Raptor Center helps support its overall mission to promote and enhance wild populations of raptors and other avian species through rehabilitation, education, and research.
 More than 1,500 people worldwide are members of the Alaska Raptor Center and help support this mission.
 You can get involved, too:

 Adopt-A-Raptor: For $75, you can help support the daily care, feeding, and medical treatment of your adopted bird.
 Receive an adoption certificate, a photo and biography of your bird, natural history information, a subscription to Center’s Mew Review quarterly newsletter, a one-year membership to the center, and as a member, a 10 percent discount at the gift shop.
 Adopt for yourself or as a gift for someone else.